RustMagazine/rustmagazine/content/issue-4/how-tokio-schedule-tasks.md

-`Future`, representing an asynchronous computation task, are the basis for implementing asynchronous in Rust.
+`Future`s, representing an asynchronous computation task, are the basis for implementing asynchronous task in Rust.
 Unlike other languages, the computation does not automatically execute in the background, it needs to actively call its `poll` method.
 Tokio is the most widely used asynchronous runtime in the community.
 It uses various tips internally to ensure that `Future` are scheduled and executed fairly and timely.
-However, since the execution of Futures is cooperative, starvation of `Future` can inevitably occur in some scenarios.
+However, since the execution of a `Future` is cooperative, starvation can inevitably occur in some scenarios.

-This article will analyze a problem I encountered while developing CeresDB to look at issues that may arise with Tokio scheduling.
+This article will analyze a problem I encountered while developing CeresDB and discuss issues that may arise with Tokio scheduling.
 Please point out any inadequacies as my knowledge is limited.

 # Background
 [CeresDB](https://github.com/CeresDB/ceresdb) is a high-performance time series database designed for cloud-native.
 The storage engine uses an LSM-like architecture where data is first written to memtable, and when some threshold is reached, it is flushed to the underlying storage(e.g. S3).
 To prevent too many small files, there is also a background thread that does compaction.